Winona County, Minnesota

 Winona County is a county in the U.S. state of Minnesota.
 As of the 2020 census, its population was 49,671.
 Its county seat is Winona.
-Winona County comprises the Winona, MN Micropolitan Statistical Area.
+Winona County comprises the Winona Micropolitan Statistical Area.

 History

 The Wisconsin Territory was established by the federal government effective July 3, 1836, and existed until its eastern portion was granted statehood (as Wisconsin) in 1848.
 The federal government set up the Minnesota Territory effective March 3, 1849.
 The newly organized territorial legislature created nine counties across the territory in October of that year.
-One of those original counties, Wabasha, had its southern section partitioned off on March 5, 1853, into a new county, Fillmore.
+One of those counties, Wabasha, had its southern section partitioned off on March 5, 1853, into a new county, Fillmore.
 On February 23, 1854, the legislature partitioned the northern part of Fillmore County, plus a small section of Wabasha, to create Winona County, with the village of Winona as county seat.
-The county name was taken from the village name, which is said to derive from a Dakota legend about a woman, Winona, (a relative of Chief Wabasha) who was betrothed to a warrior she did not love.
+The county name was taken from the village name, which is said to derive from a Dakota legend about a woman, Winona (a relative of Chief Wabasha), who was betrothed to a warrior she did not love.
 Rather than marry him, she jumped to her death from a rock on Lake Pepin now called "Maiden's Rock".
 This is known as the Winona legend.

-The county boundaries have remained unchanged since 1854.
+The county boundaries have not changed since 1854.

 Geography

 Winona County lies on Minnesota's border with Wisconsin and is part of the driftless area that defines southeastern Minnesota, northeastern Iowa, southwestern Wisconsin and northwestern Illinois.
 The Mississippi, flowing south-southeast, defines the county's eastern border.
-The U.S. Army Corps of Engineers (St. Paul District) maintains the lock and dam system in this region.
+The U.S. Army Corps of Engineers (St. Paul District) maintains the region's lock-and-dam system.